Written By: SafeHome.org Team | Updated: November 2020

 Common Causes of Fire at Home

-Avoid starting a fire by getting to know what often instigates flames at home:
+Avoid starting a fire by getting to know common causes:

-Lint will easily get a fire started under the right conditions, so it is very important to keep your clothing dryer well-maintained.
-It is highly recommended that the air exhaust pipe to the outside of the home be inspected yearly to ensure that there is no blockage, which may interfere with the dryer working efficiently and safely.
+Lint easily gets a fire started under the right conditions, so keep your clothes dryer well-maintained.
+Get the air exhaust pipe to the outside of the home inspected yearly to ensure no blockage.
+Blockages may interfere with the dryer working efficiently and safely.

-After each load, clear the lint filter before starting a new one.
-Check around the drum as well, because sometimes lint can collect in this area.
+After each load, clean the lint filter before starting a new load.
+Check around the drum as well, because sometimes lint collects in this area.
 If you can, avoid having your dryer operate overnight or while you are out of the house.
-Keep in mind that it is better to do several rounds of drying if needed, rather than overloading the dryer.
-Doing so may lead to an excess of lint, increasing the chances of a house ﬁre taking place.
+Do several rounds of drying if needed, rather than overloading the dryer.
+Overloading may lead to an excess of lint, increasing the chances of a house fire.

 Children & Pets

-Liquids like cleaning agents, paints, gasoline, and adhesives, for example, are highly ﬂammable.
-This means that they can start a ﬁre with high temperatures or other sources like small sparks of static electricity.
-To prevent this from happening at home, store flammable liquids away from any heat source.
-If possible, keep it outside of the home in a ventilated and cool area.
+Liquids such as cleaning agents, paints, gasoline, and adhesives are highly flammable.
+Store them away from heat sources.
+If possible, keep them outside of the home in a ventilated and cool area.

-You might be thinking that these fire safety tips are common sense.
-However, it's easy to overlook them especially when busy and stressed about work, the holidays, and more.
-It's not uncommon that people lose track of even the most basic precautions.
-So whether you're reading this piece to gain informational knowledge or to get a very much needed reminder, know that you can never play it too safe when it comes to fire prevention at home.
-Taking the necessary measures will not only save a ton of hassle and your precious belongings, but also your loved ones!
+You might think that these fire safety tips are common sense.
+However, it's easy to overlook them especially when you’re busy and stressed about work, the holidays, and more.
+The most basic precautions can slip through the cracks of daily life.
+So, whether you're reading this piece for knowledge or to get a much-needed reminder, know that you can never take it too safe with fire prevention at home.
+Taking the necessary measures saves a ton of hassle and your precious belongings and your loved ones!